BuildOnViction/gitbook/archive/building-your-first-game-dapp-on-tomochain.md

 You should have your smart contract already compiled.
 Otherwise, now it’s a good time to do it with `truffle compile`.

-Back in our terminal, migrate the contract to **TomoChain testnet** network:
+Back in our terminal, migrate the contract to **Viction testnet** network:

 ```
 truffle migrate --network tomotestnet